 It does not provide guidance for issuing prohibition notices.
-This is covered in the Enforcement Policy and the Enforcement Decision-making Model.
+This is covered in the Our regulatory approach and the Enforcement Decision-making Model.

 Policy statements

 The statements below outline what should be taken into account when considering whether to recommend remedial action.
 This list is not exhaustive.
 It should be read in conjunction with applicable WorkSafe operational policies and procedures.